Entrepreneurship

 Conferences:

-- Organization of the 2019 conference of the Academy of Entrepreneurship and Innovation:https://www.umontpellier.fr/articles/aei2019-repenser-lentrepreneuriat-des-racines-et-des-reves
+- Organization of the 2019 Conference of the Academy of Entrepreneurship and Innovation:https://www.umontpellier.fr/articles/aei2019-repenser-lentrepreneuriat-des-racines-et-des-reves

 Videos:

-- Entrepreneurship and Growth Attitude
+- Entrepreneurship and Growth Mindset

 Articles: